Advanced Techniques - Processes

 in the Tools module

 you can find the timer by searching for its GUID.
-If you've activated the
+If you have activated the

 for the Processes module, you